HEALTHCARE CYBER SECURITY | 9.5 MIN READ

 Role-based security prevents employees from accidentally seeing information that does not pertain to their specific duties, and also prevents employees with bad intentions from accessing information that they shouldn't be able to access.

-Don't: Have just one layer of security in place
+Don't: Have just one layer of security

 Having little to no cyber security measures in place, such as using just a firewall or an anti-malware software, leaves you extremely vulnerable in the event of a cyber attack.